lucasheriques/graph-python/README.md

  The graph will be read from a .txt file.
 There are samples on the folder input.

  They were taken from: [VisuAlgo - Graph Data Structures](https://visualgo.net/en/graphds)

+## License
+This code is released under MIT License.